ZainRizvi/ZainRizvi.github.io/_posts/2020-07-06-the-interview-advice-no-one-gives-you.md

 These four strategies have helped me over and over again to perform well in the interview room: leveraging the recruiters, doing real interviews for practice, asking questions during interviews, and keeping those skills sharp even after getting the job.

 What do all these tactics have in common?
-They eliminate your FEAR.
-That fear holds you back from letting your best self out.
-Do them often enough and interview rooms will feel like your home turf instead of a foreign war zone.
+They eliminate your fear.
+The fear that holds you back from letting your best self out.
+Do them often enough and interview rooms will transform from a threatening jungle into Tarzan’s playground.

 “Never let them see you sweat” Vince told me.
 But when the stakes are low and you’re having fun, who sweats?